Best Table Tennis Racket 2026: Tested and Ranked for Every Level

 What rackets do professionals use?

 Almost universally, custom setups.
 The most common blade is the Butterfly Viscaria.
 Tenergy 05 was the dominant rubber for years; Dignics 05 is now taking over at the elite level.
+For elite penhold players, the DHS Hurricane Long 5 paired with the Hurricane 3 remains the dominant setup in Asia.
 No professional uses a premade racket.

 Are expensive rackets worth it?